Adjusting for non-confounding covariates in case-control association studies: Models and Approaches

 \section{Models and Approaches}

-We consider an unmatched case-control study design involving a binary response variable $D$ ($D=1$: case; $D=0$: control), a binary exposure variable of interest $E$ ($E=1$: exposed; $E=0$: unexposed) and a binary covariate $X$ ($X=1$: high risk category; $X=0$: low risk category).
-The exposure variable $E$ can be the presence or absence of a genetic mutation or an environmental exposure.
+Consider a case-control study design involving a binary response variable $D$ ($D=1$: case; $D=0$: control), a binary exposure variable of interest $E$ ($E=1$: exposed; $E=0$: unexposed) and a binary covariate $X$ ($X=1$: high risk category; $X=0$: low risk category).
+The exposure variable $E$ could be a genetic mutation or an environmental exposure.
 The covariate $X$ is assumed to be independent of $E$ throughout this paper.
-We denote by $f=\pr(D=1)$, $\theta=\pr(X=1)$ and $\pi=\pr(E=1)$ the prevalences of the variables $D$, $X$ and $E$, respectively, in the population from which cases and controls are sampled.
-Throughout this paper, we assume that the following logistic regression model holds true:
+Note that spurious association could be produced when $X$ and $E$ are dependent but $X$ is not adjusted for.
+Let $f=\pr(D=1)$, $\theta=\pr(X=1)$ and $\pi=\pr(E=1)$ be the prevalences of $D$, $X$ and $E$, respectively, in the population from which cases and controls are sampled.
+Throughout this paper, we assume that $X$ and $E$ are non-degenerate so that $0<\pi,\theta<1.$ Furthermore, we assume that the following logistic regression model holds true:

-where $\alpha$ is the baseline log-relative risk, and $\beta$ and $\gamma$ are log odds ratio parameters.
-Note that the above model does not involve $E$-$X$ interaction term, which corresponds to the assumption that the $E$-$D$ odds ratio does not depend on $X$.
-We are interested in testing the null hypothesis of no association between $D$ and $E$ after adjusting for the covariate $X$, i.e., $H_0: \gamma=0$.
-Under an unmatched case-control study design, data for $(E,X)$ are randomly sampled from the subpopulation with $D=1$ (cases) and the subpopulation with $D=0$ (controls), respectively.
+where $\alpha$ is the baseline log-relative risk, and $\beta$ and $\gamma$ are log odds ratios.
+Note that the above model does not involve $E$-$X$ interaction term due to the assumption that the $E$-$D$ odds ratio does not depend on $X$.
+We are interested in testing the null hypothesis of no association between $D$ and $E$ with the adjustment of $X$, i.e., $H_0: \gamma=0$.
+Under the case-control study design, data for $(E,X)$ are randomly sampled from case population ($D=1$) and control population ($D=0$).
 Let $n_{dij}$ denote the number of subjects with $D=d$, $X=i$ and $E=j$.
-The total numbers of cases and controls are $n_{1++}$ and $n_{0++},$ respectively.
-Let $\nu=n_{1++}/n_{0++}$ denote the ratio between the number of cases and controls.
-The case-control sample is generally a biased sample of the population unless $\nu=f/(1-f)$.
-For example, with an equal number of cases and controls ($\nu=1$) and $f=0.01$, the sample is biased because the probability that a subject with $D=1$ is sampled is 99 times larger than that of a subject with $D=0$.
+The total numbers of cases and controls are denoted by $n_{1++}$ and $n_{0++}$, respectively, and let $\nu=n_{1++}/n_{0++}$.